Ak-Aryan005/social-media/README.md

 ---

-# 📄 License

-This project is licensed under the MIT License.

 ---

 # 👨‍💻 Developer

-Built with ❤️ by Your Name
+Built with ❤️ by Aryan

 If you like this project, feel free to ⭐ the repository.